amasser/c2go/README.md

    In C, `&p[n]` and `p + n` are equivalent, but c2go translates them differently, as `&p[n]` and as `p[n:]`.

+ - System headers:
+   System headers generally are difficult to parse; c2go doesn’t even try.
+   The preprocessor will expand macros that were defined in system headers, but c2go itself ignores the contents of system headers.

 # How to Use c2go

 Before you even try running c2go on your program,